IdeasClinicUWaterloo/W25_HealthTech_Innovation_Challenge_Guides/Volunteer_Page/GUIDE.md

     <link rel="stylesheet" href="path/to/styles.css" />
     ```
 - Ordering of CSS files
-  - The order of how you link the CSS files in the HTML file matters bacause the last linked file will take precedence if there are conflicting rules.
+  - The order of how you link the CSS files in the HTML file matters because the last linked file will take precedence if there are conflicting rules.

-**Inline CSS Styling in HTML**
+#### Inline CSS Styling in HTML

-- Beside making a CSS class, you can apply styles directly within an HTML element using the `style` attribute:
+- Besides making a CSS class, you can apply styles directly within an HTML element using the `style` attribute:

   ```html
   <!-- Eample: line 12 in signup.html -->